Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco Bucket List

 I grew up just 20 minutes south of San Francisco and spent quite a bit of time exploring the city from high school until I left California for graduate school.
-I saw my first musical, Rent, at the War Memorial Opera House, I watched Giants games at Candlestick Park, and still refer to Oracle Stadium as PacBell Park, I’ve ice skated in Union Square during the holidays and had birthdays at Pier 39.
+I saw my first musical, Rent, at the War Memorial Opera House, I watched Giants games at Candlestick Park, and still refer to Oracle Stadium as PacBell Park.
+I’ve gone ice skating in Union Square during the holidays and had birthdays at Pier 39.
 Since moving into the city in 2020, I’ve expanded my San Francisco bucket list and am steadily working my way through many of the awesome things to do in San Francisco.

-I figured I would share my bucket list for San Francisco with you to help you plan your visit to the city or, if you’re local, spark some interest in re-discovering the city by the bay as it reopens post Pandemic.
+I figured I would share my bucket list for San Francisco with you to help you plan your visit to the city or, if you’re local, spark some interest in re-discovering the city by the bay as it reopens post-pandemic.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure

-Where to Stay in San Francisco
+Summer in San Francisco (June-August)

 What to Pack for San Francisco

 San Francisco is a casual and very accepting city.
 You’ll see such a wide variety of clothing styles here.
-Yesterday, within 10 minutes at a cafe, I saw a young family looking like they’d come from church, a young woman looking like she stepped out of the 70s ,and two skater kids.
+Yesterday, within 10 minutes at a cafe, I saw a young family looking like they’d come from church, a young woman looking like she stepped out of the 70s, and two skater kids.

-Bottom line, dress how you want to.
-If you’ve been wanting to try something new, this might be the best place to do it because no one will care if it looks a bit off beat (it probably doesn’t – you look amazing!).
+Bottom line: Dress how you want to.
+If you’ve been wanting to try something new, this might be the best place to do it because no one will care if it looks a bit off-beat (it probably doesn’t—you look amazing!).

-Here are some San Francisco Packing List Essentials
+San Francisco Packing List Essentials

 • Jacket: A jacket is a must for San Francisco.
 Moving from one neighborhood to another can result in drastic changes in weather and you’ll want to be able to pull a jacket out from your backpack.
-I wear a down jacket year round and layer on a rain jacket if it looks like it’ll be a rainy, or misty, day.
+I wear a down jacket year-round and layer on a rain jacket if it looks like it’ll be a rainy or misty day.

 • Backpack: You’ll likely be gone from your hotel room most of the day, so you’ll want a lightweight backpack to carry your snacks, water bottle, layers, and camera.
+I’ve been liking this one for travel recently.

 • Camera: Whether you use your phone’s camera or a fancy schmancy camera, bring one along!
 This is such a picturesque city, you’ll want to capture it!
+Here are some of the best places for photos in San Francisco.

 • Portable Charger: Since you’ll be out all day, you’ll need to keep your cell phone/camera batteries charged up.
 You’ll use your phone for Ubers, directions, Yelp reviews, and photographs.
 That battery will go quickly!
 This is the portable charger I use.
-When it is fully charged I can recharge my cell phone and my camera multiple times in a day.
+When it is fully charged, I can recharge my cell phone and my camera multiple times in a day.

 I wrote a detailed San Francisco packing list guide that breaks out what to wear based on our unique weather patterns, ahem microclimates, so check that out for more packing information.